Prinsphield/GeneGAN/README.md

 │       └── list_landmarks_celeba.txt
 ```

-1. Run `preprocess.py`.
+1. Run `python preprocess.py`.
 It will take several miniutes to preprocess all face images.
 A new directory `datasets/celebA/align_5p` will be created.

 2. Run `python train.py -a Bangs -g 0` to train GeneGAN on the attribute `Bangs`.